araitatsuya/NiftyReg_Loop_Bash/README.md

 http://sourceforge.mirrorservice.org/n/ni/niftyreg/install_NiftyReg_macLinux.pdf

 Overall, the instruction is accurate.
 Except, the project will be installed into Library(?) but not into the folder mentioned by the instruction.
 Based on my experience, CMAKE 2.8.5 worked on OSX9 and OSX11.
+(CMAKE 2.8.5 is GUI).
 The newer version of CMAKE (such as 3.2) did not work.

 # My favorite work flow using MATLAB
                 Image file -> MATLAB file -> Nifty file -> NiftyReg -> Nifty file -> MATLAB file